5 Mistakes Couples Make in the Bedroom

 5. Unrealistic SEXpectations

-You’ll have to read our ebook Naked Dinners to understand just how amazingly unrealistic our expectations were when it came to having sex.
+You’ll have to read our blog 3 Ways to Get Over Your SEXpectations to understand just how much having unrealistic expectations involving your sex life can ruin things in the bedroom for both of you.
+So many people get stuck in their head and struggle to be present in the moment!
 It wasn’t until we talked this through until we found a healthy balance.

 Q: How frequently would you like us to have sex?